xadistic/Insurrection/README.md

 # Insurrection Issue Tracker

 All bugs and issues with Insurrection will go through this issue tracker.
+Feel free to include suggestions here as well.